apotonick/tyrant/README.md

 Operations are the pivotal element in the [Trailblazer architecture](https://github.com/apotonick/trailblazer).
 When it comes to customization, Tyrant doesn't rely on a "hopefully complete" configuration language as Devise does it.

-Tyrant allows you to customize with Ruby.
+Tyrant allows you to customise with Ruby.
 You can override entire workflow steps (operations), forms and validations (contracts) or methods using simple object-orientation and a clean API.

 This means you can easily use them in Rails controllers.